How To Create A One-Page Website

 If you’re wondering how to create a one-page website that’s both beautiful and functional, rest assured, it's simpler than you think.

-This detailed guide will walk you through every step you need to craft a stunning one-page site from scratch, empowering you to create a powerful online presence with ease.
+This detailed guide will walk you through every step to craft a stunning one-page site from scratch, empowering you to build a strong online presence with ease.

 What Is A One-Page Website?